 The specification in equation (1) is competing with the specification of the Phillips curve, which establishes a negative relationship between the rate of change in wages and the level of the unemployment rate.
+However, a simple test suggested by Card (1995) allows to check the Phillips curve specification by decomposing the change in the unemployment rate ΔU_t into the level of current unemployment U_t and the lag of unemployment U{t-1} :

+(4) $$\alpha_2 \Delta U_t = \gamma_1 U_t + \gamma_2 U{t-1}$$

-However, a simple test suggested by Card (1995) allows to check the Phillips curve specification by decomposing the change in the unemployment rate $\Delta U_t$ into the level of current unemployment $U_t$ and the lag of unemployment $U{t-1}$ .
-If both current and lagged unemployment included in the wage change equation are significant, of the same size, and of opposite signs, the present model is the preferred specification.
-The finding of a significant coefficient on current unemployment, but an insignificant coefficient on lag of unemployment would support the Phillips curve specification.
+If both current and lagged unemployment included in the wage change equation, γ_1 and γ_2 , are significant, of the same size, and of opposite signs, the present model is the preferred specification.
+The finding of a significant coefficient on current unemployment γ_1 , but an insignificant coefficient on lag of unemployment γ_2 would support the Phillips curve specification.
 Applying this test to the samples above reveals approximately equal magnitudes of the two unemployment coefficients with a negative current unemployment effect and a positive lagged unemployment effect on the change in wages.
 This supports the specification in the wage change equation (1).
+Showing wage and earnings effects of current and lagged unemployment, Table 6 presents exemplary results of this specification test for the group of salaried workers with unpaid overtime.